 This process can continue until a healthy level of body fat is achieved (i.e. waist:height ratio of less than 0.5 or less than 15% body fat for men and less than 25% body fat for women).
 By doing this, we will reduce both basal and bolus insulin requirements and vastly improve insulin sensitivity.

-In the Data-Driven Fasting Challenge, we use pre-meal blood sugars to guide meal timing to ensure that an overall energy deficit is being achieved.
-If blood sugars are low and stable, but weight loss is not occurring, then we encourage people to increase the protein percentage of their meals by dialling back both the carbs and fat in their diet.
+In the Data-Driven Fasting Challenge, we use pre-meal blood sugars to guide meal timing to ensure an overall energy deficit is being achieved.
+If blood sugars are low and stable, but weight loss is not occurring, then we encourage people to increase the protein percentage of their meals by dialling back dietary fat to allow body fat to be used.

-If you are injecting insulin, the process is similar to the process above, with the following additional considerations if you are injecting insulin.
+The process is similar to the process above, with the following additional considerations if you are injecting insulin.

 - Monitoring blood sugar becomes important to ensure basal insulin is titrated back to prevent low blood sugars (i.e. less than 4.0 mmol/L or 72 mg/dL).
 As you lose fat, you will require less basal insulin to keep your blood sugars stable when you don’t eat.

 - If you are using an insulin pump, you will need to increase your Insulin Sensitivity Factor (i.e. the amount by which a certain amount of insulin will lower your blood sugar).
 You will also need to increase your insulin-to-carb ratio as you will need less insulin for a given amount of carbohydrates.

 - Finally, once your blood sugars stabilise and there is less variability, you can target a lower average blood sugar across the day to achieve an average blood glucose level similar to a metabolically healthy person.
 For example, if you have not experienced a blood sugar below 4.0 mmol/L or 72 mg/dL for the past week, you can target a slightly lower blood sugar for the coming week.

 What the experts are saying

 Get Big Fat Keto Lies!